c4em/collei/README.md

 Help!
 My Collei broke! <br>
 This section goes over some common reasons why Collei might break.
 <h3>Changed Password</h3>
-If you reset your password, you'll have to set your cookies again because they'll be reset.
-Simply delete the existing secrets in the repository and follow the step to set your cookies again.
+If you reset your password for any reason, you will have to set the secrets again, as the previous cookies will be invalidated.
+Simply delete the existing secret and follow the prior steps again to resolve the issue.

 <h3>Setting cookies for a game account you don't have</h3>
 Collei will fail if you provide her with cookies to a game you don't play.
 Simply remove the cookie for the given game and she'll resume work like usual.
 <h3><code>cookie_token</code> missing</h3>

-Head over to [genshin.hoyolab.com]("https://genshin.hoyoverse.com/en/gift"), open the developer console using `F12` and switch to the storage tab, from there navigate to cookies and select and copy the value of `cookie_token` or `cookie_token_v2`.
+Head over to <a href="https://genshin.hoyoverse.com/en/gift">genshin.hoyolab.com</a>, open the developer console using `F12` and switch to the storage tab, from there navigate to cookies and select and copy the value of `cookie_token` or `cookie_token_v2`.
 You will have to append this to the previous cookies you have copied like
 this: `[previous cookie]; cookie_token=[copied value]`.
 The semicolon is important, don't leave it out.
 If you copied `cookie_token_v2` set that instead of `cookie_token`.

 <img src="https://files.catbox.moe/6aw2ko.png">

+<h3>Geetest triggered during daily reward claim</h3>
+This means that your account might have been flagged for automated claiming of rewards, which will result in you having to complete a captcha to claim the reward.
+Sometimes just running Collei again will resolve the issue.
+If the issue does not go away, it might be useful to try and  <a href="https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow">disable Collei</a> for a week or so and claim the rewards manually while solving captchas and then cycle Collei back on.

 <h3>Something else</h3>
 It could be that the script broke due to an oopsie on my side, in which case I'm sorry.
 Have a look at the
 <a href="https://github.com/c4em/collei">original repository</a> to see if there have been any changes. <br><br>
-If there are, the easiest way to fix the issue, if you're not a developer, would be to set up collei again from scratch. <br>
-Why?
-You might ask.
-I know it sucks but GitHub doesn't allow you to create private forks, so you would have to have it publicly visible on your profile, which would turn away most people.
-So instead the repository is a public template, which you can set to be private after copying it.
-If you do not care that you have to keep the repository public, you can use the fork option in the top right instead.
+If there have been any changes and you've forked the repository, you can simply head over to your fork, above the file browser there should be a message stating that your version is behind by X commits, click on that text, then on the top right it will say "merge", press that and follow the trail of green buttons to get it automatically applied.
 <br><br>
-If there are not, you can contact me about the issue by opening an issue in the GitHub repository or sending me a message directly somewhere.
-I'll be glad to help.
-My contact information is visible on my GitHub profile.
+If you generated your repository from the template and you do not know your way around git, the simplest way to update your version of Collei would be to set it up again, if you do know your way around git, simply generate a patch file from the latest changes and apply them to your version.
+<br><br>
+If there are no changes, open an issue on this repository detailing your issue and I will look in to it.

 <h2>Repository license</h2>
-This project is licensed under <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3</a>. <br>
+This project is licensed under <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3</a>. <br><br>
 <img src="https://www.gnu.org/graphics/gplv3-with-text-136x68.png">